dagainz/Correlator/docs/architecture.md

 # Architecture

-The original vision was a syslog server / log processing system that is easily extendable by writing logic modules and handlers in python, which the system could detect and import automatically, and then configured and enabled via configuration.
+The vision is a log data processing system that is easily customizable by developing analysis and event handling logic in python, that the system could dynamically import during startup.

 It's not there yet.
-This library's purpose is to provide support to build such a system.
+This projects purpose is to build that system.

 ## The front-end engine